smith981/smith981.github.com/_posts/2013-06-10-why-im-deleting-my-google-account.md

 Of course, none of us can starve the beast alone, nor can we be completely consistent in our refusal. *But even 80% resistance is infinitely better than nothing.*

 **Effective this week, I am deleting my Google account.**

+* I will now be using a privacy-respecting comapny, [Startpage](https://www.startpage.com), to run my web searches.

 * I already scheduled my Facebook account for permanent deletion (I always hated it anyway).